aidanreilly/owncloud_qs/prereqs.md

 # Prerequisites

-Software prerequisites to install owncloud on CentOS 8 are listed below. ownCloud requires a full LAMP stack to be installed.
+Software prerequisites to install ownCloud on CentOS 8 are listed below. ownCloud requires a full LAMP stack to be installed.
 Installing LAMP on CentOS 8 follows the same procedures as installing on Red Hat Enterprise Linux (RHEL).

 |Component|Software version|Installation information|
 |---|---|---|